anirudhpulasani/air-quality-index/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See prerequisites to deploy the project locally.

 ### Prerequisites

-Need to install reactjs to run this code
+Need to install reactjs to run this code.
+To run this program, open command prompt and go to this project folder and execute 'npm install' to install required dependencies and modules and execute 'npm start' for windows.

 ## Built With